DentonJC/virtual_screening/README.md

 # Virtual screening
-The project allows to use supervised learning on molecules written in the SMILES format by the training on SMILES themselves, maccs/morgan fingerprints and physical features using the following models:
+The project allows to use supervised learning on molecules written in the SMILES format by the training on maccs/morgan fingerprints and physical features using the following models:
 - KNN
 - Logistic regression
 - Linear regression